GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-integrate-workbox/index.md

   Glitch console showing that Workbox has run.">
 </figure>

-Refresh the page to verify that the service worker updated the precache with the modified file.
+Now refresh the page to verify that the service worker updated the precache with the modified file.

 ## What's next
 [Handle navigation requests from a service worker](../codelab-reliability-handle-nav-requests/)